-Almost all of the Falkirk Council area has a history of coal mining.
-The Coal Authority has used its records to divide the coalfield into two kinds of area; high risk and low risk.
-We have to consult the Coal Authority on planning applications for some kinds of building work inside the high risk areas.
+From 28 November 2024 the Coal Authority will operate under the 'trading name' of the Mining Remediation Authority, to better reflect the wider work it undertakes as an organisation.
+The Mining Remediation Authority has used its records to divide the coalfield into two kinds of area; high risk and low risk.
+As almost all of the Falkirk Council area has a history of coal mining, we have to consult with the Authority on planning applications for some kinds of building work inside the high risk areas.

-If we need to consult the Coal Authority because your application is in a high risk area, you will need to submit a Coal Mining Risk Assessment which will show us how you will make sure that your proposed development will be safe and stable.
-We then ask the Coal Authority to review the Assessment and provide bespoke advice.
+If we need to consult the Mining Remediation Authority because your application is in a high risk area, you will need to submit a Coal Mining Risk Assessment which will show us how you will make sure that your proposed development will be safe and stable.
+We then ask the Authority to review the Assessment and provide bespoke advice.

 These developments do not need a Coal Mining Risk Assessment (CMRA) by virtue of application type: